clj-pdf/clj-pdf/README.md

 tag :pagebreak

-creates a new page in the document, subsequent content will start on that page
+Creates a new page in the document, subsequent content will start on that page.
+Only creates a new page if the current page is not blank; otherwise, it's ignored.

 ```clojure
 [:pagebreak]